 Science North maintains the second and eighth largest science centres in all of Canada and features an IMAX® with Laser theatre, digital Planetarium, butterfly gallery, special exhibits hall, and so much more!

 The Science of Guinness World Records exhibition makes it possible for anyone, anywhere to be a record breaker!
 In this special exhibit you will be amazed by feats of the fastest, longest, highest and strongest.
-TEMPORARILY CLOSED!
+NOW OPEN!

 Nature Exchange, Lapidary Lab, F. Jean MacLeod Butterfly Gallery

 Head to the second floor of the science centre for some one-of-a-kind visitor experiences.

 - Polish a mineral in the Lapidary Lab

 - Handle exotic invertebrates, and trade some natural artifacts at the Nature Exchange

 - Visit tropical butterflies in the F. Jean MacLeod Butterfly Gallery — TEMPORARILY CLOSED!